 A bit of history

 The Ditting Company was founded by Adolf Ditting in Zurich in 1928.
 It was firstly a car manufacturing industry and a repair shop.
 It started then selling meat and slicer in 1944 and after 10 years, producing electric grinders.
 In 1972 Ditting became a proper corporation, named Ditting AG maintaining the food business until 1987.
 In 1992 the company changed the name for the last time into Ditting Maschinen AG.
-And finally, in 1998, the company started focussing only on developing coffee grinders with high technology.
+And finally, in 1998, the company started focusing only on developing coffee grinders with high technology.
 Last important step was made in 2008 when it joined the holding HEMRO AG along with Mahlköenig Gmbh.

 So, today I’m talking about the Ditting KF-1800 model, a coffee grinder that has been designed especially for small to medium-sized roasting plants.
 In spite of small dimensions and a pretty simple design, it’s solid and heavy (most of the time a good weight is equivalent to quality because good components are heavy).
 Let’s go more into detail.